Schoodic Peninsula Acadia National Park

 Here, the granite cliffs are higher, the waves more powerful, and the forests more serene.
 Instead of jostling with crowds at Cadillac Mountain or waiting for parking at Sand Beach, you can pull off at a quiet overlook and have the Atlantic all to yourself.
 Tidepools brim with life, seabirds glide on the wind, and the scent of balsam fir mixes with salt spray in the air.

 If you’ve explored Cadillac Mountain, Sand Beach, and Jordan Pond, make room in your itinerary for a full day at Schoodic to round out your Acadia experience.
 It’s a chance to step into the park’s wild side — fewer crowds, bigger views, and the Atlantic Ocean in its most untamed form.
-Visitors who make the trip often say that Schoodic feels like the Acadia of decades past, when the park was still a place of solitude and discovery.
+Visitors who make the trip often say that Schoodic feels like the Acadia of decades past — when the park was still a place of solitude, discovery, and deep connection with nature.

 Quick Tips: Adding Schoodic to Your Acadia Trip